Cat Skin Disorders

 Picture Cat Squamous Cell Carcinoma on Toe

-Your veterinarian will take a skin sample in order to determine the exact diagnosis.
+Your veterinarian will take a skin sample in order to determine the exact cause of the cat skin disorders.
 Surgery is used to removed the area being analyzed.

 Eosinophilic Plaque

 Cat eosinophilic plaque usually occurs on the inside of the thighs and the abdomen.
-It is characterized by red raised lesions.
-Your cat may be tempted to like the sore red areas.
+It is characterized by chronic itch which occurs before the appearance of red raised lesions.
+Your cat may be tempted to lick the sore red areas.
+Over time the lesions ulcerate.

 cat skin disorders